Achieve Optimal Nutrition: The Optimal Nutrient Intakes

 Once you reach the minimum nutrient intake, rather than eating more, your focus pivots to increasing the quality of your diet by packing in more of each nutrient per calorie.

-The nutrient-rich infographics below will help you pack in more nutrients your body needs to thrive without exceeding your limited energy budget.
+The nutrient-rich infographics below will help pack more nutrients your body needs to thrive without exceeding your limited energy budget.
 You can find more details for each nutrient and printable food lists in the resources section of our Optimising Nutrition Community.

 Protein